mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

 * {{block(Maximum)}}

     numeric upper constraint.
-    numeric upper constraint.

 * {{block(UpperLimit)}}

     upper conformance boundary for a variable.

-    > Note: immediate concern or action may be required. upper conformance boundary for a variable.

     > Note: immediate concern or action may be required.